About Us

 The Surrogacy Center (TSC) was founded in 2002 in Madison, Wisconsin, and is currently owned by Clare Sorman and Julie Frieler.
 TSC is based in the Twin Cities area and works with clients from all over the midwest and beyond.

-A place where individuals and couples can come and know they are in capable hands
+A place where individuals and couples can come and know they are in capable hands.

 The Surrogacy Center’s clients are individuals and couples, gay and straight, who choose to come to the friendly Midwestern center where they know they will be thoughtfully matched and given personal attention by experienced and caring staff.
 Past clients have written many glowing reviews, based on the unique combination of professionalism and individual treatment that is offered.
 The many babies that have been born through the program have changed and will continue to change many lives, both now and for decades to come.

-BioJulieClare
+BioJulieClare scaled

 We are proud that our Agency is 100% woman-owned and staffed.
 Julie and Clare are committed to adhering to their principles of experience, kindness and efficiency when managing their business and working with their clients, and are passionate about helping build families and fostering life-long relationships.